-Distribution: More common west of the Cascades in Washington; British Columbia south to California, east to Utah.
+Distribution: Occurring on both sides of the Cascades crest in Washington, but more common west of the crest; British Columbia to California, east to Idaho and Utah.

-Habitat: Shady, wooded slopes, low to moderate elevations in the mountains.
+Habitat: Shady, wooded slopes, forest openings and edge, from low to middle elevations in the mountains.

 Conservation Status: Not of concern